nipafx/nipafx.dev/content/videos/2023-08-27-upgrade-hurdles.md

 ### Obsolete Options

-Biased locking [was disabled by default](https://www.oracle.com/java/technologies/javase/18-relnote-issues.html#JDK-8256425) and deprecated in JDK 15 and now related VM options like `UseBiasedLocking` are obsolete.
+Biased locking [was disabled by default](https://www.oracle.com/java/technologies/javase/18-relnote-issues.html#JDK-8256425) and deprecated in JDK 15 and now related VM options like `UseBiasedLocking` are obsolete:

+* `UseBiasedLocking`
+* `BiasedLockingStartupDelay`
+* `BiasedLockingBulkRebiasThreshold`
+* `BiasedLockingBulkRevokeThreshold`
+* `BiasedLockingDecayTime`
+* `UseOptoBiasInlining`

-G1's [remembered sets](://www.oracle.com/java/technologies/javase/18-relnote-issues.html#JDK-8017163) and [concurrent refinement threads](https://www.oracle.com/java/technologies/javase/20-relnote-issues.html#JDK-8137022) were refactored or replaced entirely, which impacts options `G1RSetRegionEntries` and `G1RSetSparseRegionEntries` as well as `G1UseAdaptiveConcRefinement` and... all these.
+G1's [remembered sets](://www.oracle.com/java/technologies/javase/18-relnote-issues.html#JDK-8017163) and [concurrent refinement threads](https://www.oracle.com/java/technologies/javase/20-relnote-issues.html#JDK-8137022) were refactored or replaced entirely, which impacts options `G1RSetRegionEntries` and `G1RSetSparseRegionEntries` as well as `G1UseAdaptiveConcRefinement` and... all these:

+* `G1ConcRefinementGreenZone`
+* `G1ConcRefinementYellowZone`
+* `G1ConcRefinementRedZone`
+* `G1ConcRefinementThresholdStep`
+* `G1ConcRefinementServiceIntervalMillis`

 For background info on this and a summary of all the cool garbage collection improvements, check out the RoadTo21 episode  on GC & performance next week.

 > G1 region size can now be set up to 512 MB, previously it was 32.